Naparima College: Forms 1 – 5 levels

 Each form level from 1 to 5 is usually sub-divided into four Form Classes.

 Each class in a form level is given the number of the form level and distinguished from each other by one of four letters – 'N', 'A', 'P' and 'S' (Naps - an abbreviation of 'Naparima College' used in general references).
 For instance, at the first form level the classes are Form 1N, 1A, 1P and 1S; with the pattern continuing up each successive form level.
 Normally each form class contained the same group of students that began together in the first form level, i.e. for example the same students who reside in Form 1N would be promoted to Form 2N.
-This trend continued until the Forth Form level where students were separated and grouped into classes based on their choice of CSEC subjects.
+This trend continued until the Fourth Form level where students were separated and grouped into classes based on their choice of CSEC subjects.
 However, in order to expose students to a greater number of individuals, this trend was changed whereby when progressing up each successive form level at the start of a new academic year, the students groups within each form level are changed that is, students do not progress the form levels with the same group they had started out with in the first form level.